-Attribute Description decisionMade: Decision [] This attribute lists the instances of Decision that are made by this OrganisationalUnit. decisionOwned: Decision [] This attribute lists the instances of Decision that are owned by this OrganisationalUnit.
+Attribute Description This attribute lists the instances of Decision that are made by this OrganisationalUnit.

 6.3.9 Business Knowledge Model metamodel

 Figure 6.14: BusinessKnowledgeModel class diagram

 A business knowledge model has an abstract part, representing reusable, invocable decision logic, and a concrete part, which mandates that the decision logic must be a single FEEL boxed function definition.
 A decision service is also an invocable element, and thus can be invoked as required knowledge from other decisions and business knowledge models.